grimy86/CCI25/readme.md

 	csec --> winint[Windows internals]
 ```

-**📖 Study tips:**
+> [!TIP] Study tips:
-- Add this folder to your windows defender exclusions as it might remove valuable resources.
+> - Add this folder to your windows defender exclusions as it might remove valuable resources.
-- Don't jump from topic to topic unless you know what you're doing.
+> - Don't jump from topic to topic unless you know what you're doing.
 Most of the "steps" build on top of eachother.
-- Install add-ons like [dark reader](https://darkreader.org/) and [remove HTML elements](https://chromewebstore.google.com/detail/remove-html-elements/enegojdnkeicfoiknhfjaedhlckeahmf?hl=en&pli=1) that make reading better.
+> - Install add-ons like [dark reader](https://darkreader.org/) and [remove HTML elements](https://chromewebstore.google.com/detail/remove-html-elements/enegojdnkeicfoiknhfjaedhlckeahmf?hl=en&pli=1) that make reading better.
-- If you really can't wrap your head around something, just ask [ChatGPT](https://chatgpt.com/) to clarify it.
+> - If you really can't wrap your head around something, just ask [ChatGPT](https://chatgpt.com/) to clarify it.
-- Keep note of where you left off studying and make bookmarks in your browser application.
+> - Keep note of where you left off studying and make bookmarks in your browser application.

-## 📂 Repository Structure
+## 📂 Guide Structure
 ```mermaid
 graph LR;
 	Programming_Foundations --> cpp[C-style C++]